RheaAyase/jekyll-rhea/_posts/2024-07-25-windows-games-on-linux.md

 1. If you're on SteamDeck (or other Steam gamemode session) make sure to switch to Desktop first :)
 2. Download the launcher: [https://hoyoplay.hoyoverse.com](https://hoyoplay.hoyoverse.com)
 3. Add to Steam as a non-steam app (Menu -> Games -> Add a non-steam game to my Library)
-4. Rightclick the added installer and go to its Properties -> Force the latest Proton version (at the time of writing 9.x)
+4. Right click the added installer and go to its Properties -> Force the latest Proton version (at the time of writing 9.x)
 5. Play -> it should now run the installer for HoYoPlay, follow the steps to install it.
 If the launcher automatically starts it at the end, close it.

 We've now installed the launcher but we can't exactly execute it directly just yet.
 Let's sort that out: